 Organization Objects

-[This is an old draft, flailing describe some of the motive use cases which Characteristics and Invariants will have to satisfy.]
+[This is an old draft, flailing to describe some of the motive use cases for Spherical Database Characteristics and Invariants.]

 Organization Objects are Namespaces for Managing Item Identity and Containment